 Does all of your effort on search engine optimization, help or hurt your brand?
 It’s easy to miss the brand impacts of Search Engine Optimization (SEO) while you are working to ensure that customers can find you online.
 Search strategy is deeply interwoven with the experience that potential customers have with your brand.

-The need to rank on page one in Google has created two big industries, Search Engine Marketing (SEM ad sales) and Search Engine Optimization (SEO), with no shortage of software options, vendors, and the demand for budget.
+The need to rank on page one in Google has created two big industries, Search Engine Marketing (SEM ad sales) and Search Engine Optimization (SEO), with no shortage of software options, vendors, and the demand for a budget.
 Showing up in the top search rankings has a direct connection to winning new business or nonprofit support, but that same search strategy also has a big impact on your brand.

 On the surface, getting some help with your SEO or SEM can seem simple.
-You have a product or service and you want people who are searching for all of related keywords to find you online.
+You have a product or service and you want people who are searching for all of the related keywords to find you online.
 However, the time when all you needed was the right keywords is long gone.

-Google’s clear goal is to serve online searchers with easy to use and valuable information.
+Google’s clear goal is to serve online searchers with easy-to-use and valuable information.
 This consistent march toward serving consumers online has shaped what people expect to find.
-One example is what has become known as “click bait.”
+One example is what has become known as “clickbait.”
 Something posted that will get people to click, but doesn’t deliver what they expected.
 Google penalizes it, and it makes online searchers angry.
 Google views this as search manipulation, and so do people.
 So much so that Google now uses a quality score of content, and other websites like Facebook are also wising up to the trend with a relevance score.
 Both of these measures are applied to how online search lines up with what the consumer finds when they click and if they interact meaningfully with the content (sharing, commenting, watching, etc.).

 How SEO Impacts Your Brand Story